bluefireteam/audioplayers/contributing.md

 Questions are not bugs!
 Do not open issues for questions.
 Here are the channels to ask for help.

-First of all, make sure you read *at least* the [Readme Document](README.md) in full.
+First of all, make sure you read *at least* the [Readme Document](README.md) and the [Getting Started tutorial](getting_started.md) in full.
 That is the basis of how this library work and its very well written with care and love by us.
-If you haven't read even the readme, don't expect us to answer a question that is already solved there.
+If you haven't read even the basics, don't expect us to answer a question that is already solved there.

 Second, make sure you went through our FAQ, [Troubleshooting](troubleshooting.md).
 There are many questions we get asked all the time that we have put the time and effort to answer on that doc.
 So make sure your question is not already there.